 - After drumming up emotional support, deliver a sermon on the god-like mythos of the invisible hand along with a condemnation of the sinfully presumed socialism taking place, followed by a hope for policy change that could actually be coming in a few months.

 This is nothing more than circus level showmanship for Jacobins disguised as conservatives.
 Now, something quite interesting is usually missing from these op-eds attacking “crony capitalism” and “socialism.”
 The missing element in these “principled” pontifications is a vigorous condemnation of the federal government “picking winners and losers” in the weapons development industry.
 This practice, pejoratively labeled military “Keynesianism” is some how transformed into virtuous government intervention into the economy, but when it comes to saving the jobs of Middle America anathemas must immediately be proclaimed.
-Until conservatives start to lose their mind on this militarist “interventionism” as well, they will show themselves to be either argumentative hypocrites or willfully ignorant of their own incoherence.
+Until “principled” conservatives speak up on this militarist “interventionism” as well, they will show themselves to be either argumentative hypocrites or willfully ignorant of their own incoherence.

 – Lucas G. Westman